mojodojodev/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

 ## Writing the Box Blur in Mojo

-Below we're taking advantage of Mojo's builtin SIMD type.
-We figure out how many 32bit pixels we can operate on at once in the hardware's SIMD register, then for each pixel we accumulate the RGB values in a box around it and apply the average to give the blur effect.
+Below we're taking advantage of Mojo's builtin SIMD type, we figure out how many 32bit pixels we can operate on at once in the hardwares SIMD register, then for each pixel we accumulate the RGB values in a box around it and apply the average to give the blur effect.
 For example if our SIMD register is 512bits we can operate on 16 32bit pixels at once:

 ```mojo